Cylon-Skin-Job/desloppify/README.md

 ## 💡 Philosophy

 **Good code should be easy.
-Bad code should be hard.**
+Bad code should be hard.
+Debugging the same issue twice should be impossible.**

-Desloppify makes quality the path of least resistance.
+Desloppify makes quality the path of least resistance while turning every bug into institutional knowledge.
 It catches mistakes, enforces conventions, and guides you toward better patterns—all automatically.
+And when you DO hit a bug, you document it once and never waste time on it again.

 Stop debating style in PRs.
 Stop debugging null access.
 Stop shipping secrets.
-Let the validators do the boring work so you can focus on building.
+Stop Googling the same Firebase error for the third time.
+Let the validators catch the mistakes and let the wisdom guide you through the tough spots.

 ---